Image Source: Pixabay.com

 - Oat – Many cats prefer oat grass to other types of grass because oat grass is slightly sweeter than other types of grass.
 If your cat is a picky eater, oat is a great choice because they’ll most likely love it.
 To be on the safer side, it’s better to test it out by offering them some oat grass and seeing if they eat it.
 Better to find out they like oat grass before committing to growing grass and find out they don’t like oat grass.

 - Wheat – Wheat is jam-packed with minerals and contains 70% chlorophyll.
 Many humans eat a lot of wheat because it is very healthy.
 Wheat makes a great addition to your cats’ diet because it helps fight inflammation as well as boosts their overall health.

 - Rye – Cats love to roll on grass.
 It is pure bliss for them.
 Ryegrass is shorter and is famous for being more durable than other grass.
-This makes it perfect to grow if your cat loves rolling in grass.
+This makes it perfect for growing if your cat loves rolling in the grass.

 - Barley – Barley is much taller than Rye.
 It regularly reaches heights of over 14,” and as a bonus, it is quick to grow.
 If your cat is a habitual “weed puller,” barley is a great choice because of how quickly it grows.